-Inclusion in the student handbook of the Smart Core curriculum and graduation requirements;

-Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically to inform the public on this matter; and/or required by this paragraph.5

-Distribution of a newsletter(s) to parents or guardians of the district's students.
+- o Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically to inform the public on this matter; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.

 Administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
-The district's annual professional development shall include the training
+The district's annual professional development shall include the training required by this paragraph.5